CAIP-211: JSON-RPC Authority Negotiation

 }

-Option 2 would likely be quite rare, as a respondent and/or its controlling end-user would have to have a lot of out-of-band trust in an extension or local authority to allow it to override systemwide defaults.
+Security Posture 2 would likely be quite rare, as a respondent and/or its controlling end-user would have to have a lot of out-of-band trust in an extension or local authority to allow it to override systemwide defaults.
 This could be thought of as “advanced mode” or “high-trust mode”, and likely only enabled for a subset of end-users, perhaps negotiated by progressive re-authorization over time.

-Similarly, Option 3 would only make sense in special cases with meaningful consent of an end-user that knows they are entering a special-case and familiar UX and security assumptions.
+Security Posture 3 would only make sense in special cases with meaningful consent of an end-user that knows they are entering a special-case and familiar UX and security assumptions.
 It could be thought of as “developer mode” or “alternate network configuration”, and would getting meaningful consent from the end-user.

 Privacy Considerations